Abdugafur111/FleetApp/README.md

 Problem Statement: FleetApp is the platform for car dealerships where they manage cars, employees and accountings.

 Activities: Design of classes and interfaces.
 Object-oriented design methodologies and notations.
 Design patterns.
 Generics and reflection.
 Exception handling.
 Concurrent programming.
 Graphical user interface programming.
 Software engineering concepts and tools.
-Required team-based programming assignment.

-Requirements: Java Development Kit <= 11, add sqlite.jar in Project Structure/Global Libraries (file located in Database folder) in order to run the project
+Requirements: Java Development Kit <= 11, add sqlite.jar in Project Structure/Global Libraries (file located in Database folder) in order to run the project.

 Main Page